sandormatyas/gotta-process-em-all/README.md

 Fields with identifiable data in my opinion are: id, name and default_front_sprite.
 The latter because it contains the id.

 I chose to apply symmetric encryption (Fernet) on the fields with identifiable data.
 I implemented a function for encrypting relevant fields and one for decrypting them.

+Additionally the fields that idenfy the record (only within the data set) became very long now and they are not friendly for human eyes.
+This could become an issue if the use for the data is to produce a human readable report or study and records become hard to track.

+To work around this I use Faker, a python library for fake data generation to generate human readable pseudonyms for the Pokémon.
+I store the mappings in a file, but this is not sensitive as it is just a mapping between the pseudonym and the encrypted value.

+To see if the output of the decryption function is correct I put in print statements that compare the two lists, and also used `diff` which showed that the processed data matched the decrypted data.

+### Continuous updates to investors

+TODO